dinhanhthi/dinhanhthi.com/pages/donate.md

 - **Momo** (in Vietnam only): _(+84)0898053074_
 - **Encourage me with a letter**: [dinhanhthi@gmail.com](mailto:dinhanhthi@gmail.com)

-My motivation has more energy now 🔥.
 Thank you so much 💖.